 Education Landing Page Best Practices

-Whether through search or display, creating effective and targeted Google Ads for higher education is only half the battle.
+Whether through search or display, creating effective and targeted Google ads is only half the battle.

 If your ad doesn’t direct prospects to an effective landing page, not only will you lose money on fruitless clicks, but you’ll have lost potentially valuable leads.